stuartpb/ach/README.md

 communicate to user's browsers when they should *allow* sites on other domains to make requests *from that user's browser* to your server.
-These sites can already trigger simple requests to your domain from the browser: CORS only allows more complex requests through a mechanism like XmlHttpRequest that would otherwise be blocked by default.
+These sites can already trigger simple requests to your domain from the browser: CORS only allows more complex requests through a mechanism like XMLHttpRequest that would otherwise be blocked by default.

 This is the standard-dictated behavior for browsers: other user agents (for